usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 WCAG 2.1’s 12 additional Level A and AA success criteria.
-The Department also believes that resources, like trainings and checklists, exist to help public entities implement or understand how to implement not only WCAG 2.0 Level AA, but also WCAG 2.1 Level AA.
-49 Additionally, public entities will have two or three years, depending on population size, to come into compliance with subpart H of this part.
+The Department also believes that resources, like trainings and checklists, exist to help public entities implement or understand how to implement not only WCAG 2.0 Level AA, but also WCAG 2.1 Level AA. {% fn 49 %} Additionally, public entities will have two or three years, depending on population size, to come into compliance with subpart H of this part.
 Therefore, public entities and web professionals who are not already familiar with WCAG 2.1 will have time to familiarize themselves and plan to ensure that they will be